-Here is some of what the e-mails released today by Clark’s group say, taken from the Web site of In the Public Interest:
+Here is some of what the e-mails released today by Cohen’s group say, taken from the Web site of In the Public Interest:

 * In New Mexico, FEE acted as a broker to organize meetings between their corporate donors and individual Chiefs.

 *Maine moved the FEE policy agenda through legislation and executive order that would remove barriers to online education and in some cases would require online classes – including eliminating class size caps and student-teacher ratios, allowing public dollars to flow to online schools and classes, eliminate ability of local school districts to limit access to virtual schools.

 *In Florida, FEE helped write legislation that would increase the use of a proprietary test (FCAT) under contract to Pearson, an FEE donor.

 * Foundation for Excellence in Education CEO Patricia Levesque urged state officials to introduce SendHub, a communications tool, into their state’s schools.
 News reports indicate that Levesque’s boss, Jeb Bush, is an investor in SendHub.